China says U.S. will 'pay the price' for diplomatic boycott of Olympics | Politics

 - China

-The United States will have to "pay a price" for its diplomatic boycott of the Winter Olympics in Beijing, China said on Tuesday, just weeks after talks aimed at easing tense relations between the two nations.
-On Monday, the White House said U.S. government officials would boycott the Winter Olympics because of China's human rights "atrocities", although U.S. athletes are free to travel there to compete.
+The United States will have to "pay a price" for its diplomatic boycott of the Winter Olympics in Beijing, China said on Tuesday, just weeks after talks aimed at easing tense relations between the two sides.
+The White House said on Monday U.S. government officials would boycott the Winter Olympics because of China's human rights "atrocities", although U.S. athletes were free to travel there to compete.

-The U.S. boycott, encouraged for months by some members of Congress and rights advocacy groups, comes despite an effort to stabilise ties, with a video meeting last month between U.S. President Joe Biden and China's leader Xi Jinping.
-China opposes the boycott and would take "resolute countermeasures", foreign ministry spokesman Zhao Lijian told a regular media briefing in Beijing on Tuesday.
+The U.S. boycott, encouraged for months by some members of Congress and rights advocacy groups, comes despite an effort to stabilize ties, with a video meeting last month between U.S. President Joe Biden and China's Xi Jinping.
+China opposes the boycott and would take "resolute countermeasures", foreign ministry spokesman Zhao Lijian told a regular media briefing in Beijing, the host city of the 2008 Summer Olympics, on Tuesday.

 "The United States will pay a price for its mistaken acts," he said, without giving details.
 "Let's all wait and see."
 The United States is set to host the 2028 Summer Olympics in Los Angeles and is preparing a bid to host the 2030 Winter Olympics in Salt Lake City.

-Chinese media and scholars criticised the U.S. boycott.
-"It is foolish and silly of the United States to do this," Wang Wen, a professor at Renmin University in Beijing, told Reuters, adding that other major powers could do the same to Washington when it was the U.S. turn to host the Games.
+Chinese media and scholars criticized the U.S. decision.
+"It is foolish and silly of the United States to do this," Wang Wen, a professor at Renmin University in Beijing, told Reuters, adding that other major powers could do the same to the United States in 2028.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)